-As a side note, frozen herbs tend to change texture, so it’s best to use them when cooking rather than as a garnish.
-You can use the same amount of frozen herbs as you would fresh herbs.
+Note: Frozen herbs tend to change texture, so it’s best to use them when cooking rather than as a garnish.
+You can use the same amount of frozen herbs as you would fresh ones.

 There are many different ways to dry herbs, including air drying or dehydrating in the oven, microwave, or a dehydrator.
 Air drying by hanging is one of the simplest methods.
 Easily tie the herbs together in small bunches with twine, wrap them in muslin, and hang them to dry for seven to 10 days.

 To dehydrate, start by laying the herbs flat in the dehydrator trays.
-Then, turn the dehydrator on the lowest setting and allow it to run for two hours.
-To bake, set the oven on its lowest setting and lay the herbs flat on a baking sheet.
-Bake the herbs for 30 minutes.
+Then, turn the dehydrator to the lowest setting and allow it to run for two hours.
+To bake, set the oven to the lowest setting and lay the herbs flat on a baking sheet.
+Bake for 30 minutes.
 For the microwave, remove the leaves from the stem and wash the herbs.
 Pat them dry and microwave between two paper towels for 30-second increments until they have fully dried.

 You can store dried herbs for up to one year.
 Store in an air-tight container in a cool, dark area such as a cupboard or pantry.
-Ensure the herbs are completely dry.
+Ensure they are completely dry.
 Otherwise, they may become moldy.